-New Zealand is the place to admire unspoiled natural landscapes, compelling manmade landmarks, and epic adventure-filled destinations.
+New Zealand is the place to admire unspoiled natural landscapes, incredible national parks and monumental adventure-filled destinations.
 With so many choices at your fingertips, it might be hard to decide what to check out first.
-But we’re here to help you with that: just take a look at our picks of the country’s top 20 must-visit attractions.
+But Culture Trip is here to help you with that: just take a look at our pick of the country’s must-visit attractions.

 Abel Tasman National Park

-Home to one of New Zealand’s Great Walks, Abel Tasman National Park glistens right at the northwestern tip of the South Island.
-Hiking is just one of the must-dos in the area: you can also kayak the beautiful blue waters and its surrounding coves – if you’re lucky, you might even spot some dolphins and swimming next to you.
+Home to the renowned Abel Tasman Coast Track (one of New Zealand’s nine Great Walks), Abel Tasman National Park sits right at the northwestern tip of the South Island.
+Hiking is just one of the must-dos in the area.
+You can also kayak the serene blue waters and its surrounding coves – if you’re lucky, you might even spot some dolphins and swimming next to you.

 The Bay of Islands

-A ferry ride from downtown Auckland is all it takes to reach this epic island destination.
-Stunning beaches, remarkable vineyards, and plenty of lush forestry line Waiheke’s generous shores.
-The island is bigger than it seems, but there are plenty of attractions to try out on a single day trip.
+A ferry ride from Downtown Auckland is all it takes to reach this incredibly popular island destination.
+Spectacular beaches, remarkable vineyards and plenty of lush forestry adorn Waiheke’s picturesque shores.
+The island is bigger than it seems, and there are plenty of activities to try out on a single day trip.

 Where else will you find a landmark that brings fine dining and adventure activities into a single location?
 Auckland’s Sky Tower is the highest man-made monument in the Southern Hemisphere, and is also renowned for its remarkable views of the Hauraki Gulf.